code-cy/spring-api-service/README.md

     ...
     ```
 - ### Middlewares
-    The middlewares are classes to do somthing before the client pettion go to important things.
-To create `Middleware` class we need `IMiddleware`
+    The middlewares are classes to do something before the client petittion go to important things but can be integarte in many of routes.
+To create `Middleware` class we need `IMiddleware`.
+    An example of `IMiddleware` is when we have a `service1/{model1_id}/service2/{model2_id}/...` or when we wan to `authenticate`.

-    - In your middlewares: example:
+    - In your middlewares:
     ```java
     import code.cy.spring.api.service.interfaces.IMiddleware;